 After the cult success of their 8-bit video game console the Master System, Sega decided to give gamers a taste of their arcade video game capabilities by releasing a 16-bit home video game console.
 Known worldwide as the Mega Drive but called the Genesis in the US, the 16-bit console provided graphics and sound a couple of steps below their popular System-16 arcade boards.
 The Genesis/Mega Drive turned out to be Sega's most successful home video game console.

 Launched on October 29, 1988

-The TurboGrafx-16, also known as PC Engine, is an 8/16-bit console that was marketed as the first 16-bit console.
+The TurboGrafx-16, or PC Engine, is a console that was marketed as the first 16-bit console.
 It was for some time the market leader in Japan, but failed to capture a large market share in North America.
-It was best known for featuring the first CD-ROM gaming peripheral, the TurboGrafx-CD (also known as PC Engine CD-ROM).
+It was best known for featuring the first CD-ROM gaming peripheral, the TurboGrafx-CD.

 Launched on October 30, 1987